-- A. The basic salaries of teachers covered by this agreement are set forth in the salary schedule, which is attached to and incorporated in this agreement as Appendix A. Such salary schedule shall remain in effect during the terms of this agreement. - B. All teachers newly employed shall be given full credit on the salary schedule for up to seven (7) years of outside teaching experience in any school district. - C. All fully certified teachers, excluding special certification, shall receive additional compensation as set forth in Appendix A for hours beyond the bachelor's degree.
+- A. The basic salaries of teachers covered by this Agreement are set forth in the salary schedule, which is attached to and incorporated in this Agreement as Appendix A. Such salary schedule shall remain in effect during the terms of this Agreement. - B. Before August 1, 2012, all teachers newly employed shall be given full credit on the salary schedule for up to seven (7) years of outside teaching experience in any school district.
+For Association bargaining unit employees hired on or after August 1, 2012, salary credit for teaching experience outside the District may be granted up to and including ten (10) years. - C. All fully certified teachers, excluding special certification, shall receive additional compensation as set forth in Appendix A for hours beyond the Bachelor's degree.
 In order to receive the amount in full, credits must be earned before the beginning of the school year.
-One-half (1/2) of the difference in credit levels will be paid for credits earned during the first semester of the school year, September 1st to January 31st. - D. Teachers involved in extra duty assignments set forth in the schedule which is attached to and incorporated in this agreement as Appendix B shall be compensated in accordance with the provisions thereof. - E. Teachers, required in the course of their work to drive personal cars from one school building to another, shall receive a car allowance based on the current internal revenue service rate.
-The same allowance shall be given for use of personal cars for field trips or business of the district.
+One-half (1/2) of the difference in credit levels will be paid for credits earned during the first semester of the school year, September 1st to January 31st. - D. Teachers involved in extra duty assignments set forth in the schedule which is attached to and incorporated in this Agreement as Appendix B shall be compensated in accordance with its provisions. - E. Teachers, required in the course of their work to drive personal vehicles from one school building to another, shall receive a vehicle allowance based on the current Internal Revenue Service rate.
+The same allowance shall be given for use of personal vehicles for field trips or business of the District.
 The Board shall provide liability insurance protection for teachers when their personal cars are used, as provided in this section. - F. Each teacher employed by the Board shall be issued teaching and extra pay contracts for extra duties by the date they assume such duties.
-Said contracts shall be in duplicate, one copy to be retained by the teacher and the other by the Board or its designated representative. - G. In addition to the salary delineated in Appendix A, teachers shall receive fifty dollars (\$50) for the completion of an established performance goal, up to a maximum of four (4) goals per school year.
-Performance goals shall be based on student achievement and are subject to administrative approval.
-Teachers shall receive the merit pay described in this section no later than the second paycheck in June of each school year.
+Said contracts shall be in duplicate, one copy to be retained by the teacher and the other by the Board or its designated representative. - G. Longevity payments will be made according to the following schedule: